What is your Ofsted rating?

 How often will my child go outside to play?

 We aim to have all children outside throughout the day, all year round.
 As we treat all children as individuals there may be times when your little one does not wish to go outside, and this is always taken into consideration.
-During warmer weather children can access the outdoors whilst working around the hottest part of the day, if the weather is particularly hot.
 We will follow sun protection guidance and request that families provide their own sun care cream and legionnaire style caps.

 Do you go for trips/walks?

 Yes, we have trips to the park, duck pond, shops, local library and train station.
-Staff are also encouraged to book the nursery minibus and plan other trips further afield – the farm, zoo, pumpkin patch, museum.
+We also plan trips such as visits to the farm, zoo, pumpkin patch, and the local museum, using our minibus.

 How can I pay my childcare fees?

-Fees are paid on the first of each month by direct debit, bank transfers or card payments can be made for extra sessions.
+Fees are paid on the first of each month by direct debit, bank transfers.
+Card payments can be made for pre-agreed extra sessions.

 Is there any family discount available if you have more than one child attending the nursery?

-Yes, if you have siblings at nursery, the youngest sibling will have a 12.50% reduction in fees if they do three days or more or if they take a place full time.
+Yes, if you have siblings at nursery, the youngest sibling will have a 10% reduction in fees.

 How is my invoice calculated?